-Viewing $g$ as a continuous map of graphs, we say $g$ \emph{represents} $\vphi$ when $\pi_1(\G)$ has been identified with $F_r$ (that is, $\G$ is \emph{marked}) and $\vphi$ is the induced map of fundamental groups.
-When a marking is not explicitly given, we mean that ``there exists a marking such that.''
+Viewing $g$ as a continuous map of graphs, $g$ \emph{represents} $\vphi$ when $\pi_1(\G)$ has been identified with $F_r$ (that is $\G$ is \emph{marked}) and $\vphi$ is the induced map of fundamental groups.
+When a marking is not explicitly given, we mean ``there exists a marking such that.''